euandeas/goose-mod-bread-crumbs/README.md

 **Changing Crumbs**:

   You can change the image used for the crumbs by renaming a different .png to "crumbs.png" and putting it inside the BreadCrumbs folder.
 This image can be any size as it will be scaled down by the mod.
-You are also able to chnage the size of the image shown by the mod in     the Config.txt.
+You are also able to change the size of the image shown by the mod in     the Config.txt.
 It must be a whole number.

 Honk!